"Shaming makes the child wrong for feeling, wanting or needing something." - Robin Grille

 Does he WANT to switch gears, to "listen"?
 Not really.
 He's already given up on pleasing his parents.
 Sure, they can haul him off the TV cabinet (and all of us will, since this is a safety issue), but he isn't CHOOSING to follow their lead.
 So he isn't actually building the neural wiring he needs to switch gears.

 Now, his long-suffering mom gives him a timeout, so he'll learn to "listen."
 As he sits in timeout, does he vow to obey her next time?
 Not likely.
 He's overwhelmed with shame.
-But that feels so unbearable that he will do anything not to feel it.
-Instead of showing remorse, he lashes out in anger.
-He blames others.
-He rebels against that developing voice of conscience in his head.
-He becomes defiant.
+But that feels so unbearable that he'll do anything not to feel it.
+Instead of showing remorse, he goes numb.
+Or he lashes out in anger.
+Instead of taking responsibility for his actions, he blames others.
+Instead of internalizing the limit his parent set for him -- "That's not okay to do; here's what you can do instead" -- he rebels against that developing voice of conscience in his head and becomes defiant.

-Notice that this shame that manifests as defiance is from both the criticism and the punishment.
-We can also create shame by ridiculing kids, or by making them feel like something about them isn't good enough.
+Notice that this shame that manifests as defiance comes from both the criticism and the punishment.
+We can also create shame by ridiculing kids for their feelings or actions, or by making them feel that something about them isn't good enough.
+These are all common ways we try to "teach" kids -- by shaming them.

-If these interactions are repeated throughout childhood, the shame can become toxic; the beginning of a fear of being defective that can shadow us through life.
-We push it down out of awareness, but we still feel it, so we soothe ourselves with over-eating, screen time, overwork.
+Will the child be damaged for life if she's been shamed?
+No, as long as that was a rare occurrence in the context of unconditional love and acceptance.
+But if these shaming interactions are repeated throughout childhood, the shame can become toxic; the beginning of a fear of being defective that can shadow us through life.
+We push it down out of awareness, but we still feel it, so we numb ourselves with over-eating, screen time, overwork, alcohol.
 Most adults stumble across this repressed shame occasionally -- usually when we feel embarrassed in public -- and find it at least temporarily disabling.

 Of course, we can't let our child climb where it's dangerous.
 And kids are exuberant and strong-willed; they don't always obey our commands, no matter how hard we try to stay connected.
 So how can we get them cooperating without creating shame?